 The Company's revenue from Business Process Management is recognized on an accrual basis in terms of agreement with the customer(s), when there is no uncertainty as to the measurement and collectability of consideration.
-In case of uncertainty, revenue recognized on satisfaction of performance obligation upon transfer of control of promised services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those services.
+In case of uncertainty, revenue recognizion is postponed until the same is resolved.
+Revenue is recognized on satisfaction of performance obligation upon transfer of control of promised services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those services.
 Revenue is measured based on the transaction price (which is the consideration, adjusted to discounts, incentives and returns, etc., if any) that is allocated to that performance obligation.
 These are generally accounted for as variable consideration estimated in the same period the related sales occur.
 The revenue is recognized net of Goods and service tax.